DeAmir/deamir.github.io/_tabs/about.md

 I love to distill such concepts to their basic intuitions, and talk about the concepts in a broader perspective.

-I make my notes public in the hope that they would be helpful for other.
+I make my notes public in the hope that they would be helpful to other.